 This perceived inconsistency leaves students unsure of how an adult will respond to their concern, and encourages the belief that adults cannot be counted on to provide an adequate helpful response.
 As a result, students may not bother to report their distress at all.
 I have found that many adults who advise students on issues of distressful bullying may mean to send the message that students need to learn to deal with the conflict, because there will likely be future incidents.
 However, a student may interpret this as a brush off, meaning that adults cannot be bothered by the problem, and are ineffective at social control.

 Think of a student you are currently treating for emotional distress due to bullying.
 How have the responses he or she has received from school staff impacted his or her trust in adults as problem solvers?

-On this track, we have discussed five aspects of weak or mixed signals that can interfere with the ability to identify children at risk within the school system.
-These five aspects are, masters of disguise, fragmentation, ‘just laugh it off’, perceived overreactions, and the perception that teachers cannot do anything.
+In this section, we have discussed five aspects of weak or mixed signals that can interfere with the ability to identify children at risk within the school system.
+These five aspects are masters of disguise, fragmentation, "just laugh it off," perceived overreactions, and the perception that teachers cannot do anything.

-On the next track, we will discuss six cultural scripts that influence a shooter’s decision to commit a violent act.
-These six scripts are, changing social status through performance, independence from adults, living with it, running away or suicide, violent fantasies, and threats.
+In the next section, we will discuss six cultural scripts that influence a shooter’s decision to commit a violent act.
+These six scripts are changing social status through performance, independence from adults, living with it, running away or suicide, violent fantasies, and threats.